d365collaborative/d365fo.tools/wiki/Branching.md

 [[images/Branch.006.png]]

 11. Your default browser will now load and go to github
-12. Make sure that you compared the branch against the **development** branch in the d365fo.tools repository
+12. Make sure that you compared the branch against the **master** branch in the d365fo.tools repository

 [[images/Branch.007.png]]